How to Lease a Restaurant

 Balance Sheet and Business Plan to Lease a Restaurant

-Before submitting any offers, it’s essential to be prepared to sell yourself.
+Before starting to search restaurants for lease or submitting any offers, it’s essential to be prepared to sell yourself.

 Don’t wait until the last minute when you may be competing with other parties.